ArduPilot/ardupilot_wiki/plane/source/docs/mocking-an-airspeed-sensor-for-bench-testing.rst

    If you are using an I2C airspeed sensor - *remember to re-enable it!*
    Set the ``ARSPD_PIN``
-   parameter to 65, and cycle the Pixhawk power to ensure the I2C airspeed properly initializes.
+   parameter to 65, and cycle the autopilot power to ensure the I2C airspeed properly initializes.
 Check you get the normal 1-3 m/s noise on the airspeed display.